(Updated 11. September 2022)

 Below you see a comparison between Bitcoin miners and the country Norway when it comes to energy usage:

-Most people see charts like the one above draw the conclusion that proof of work is terrible for the environment, but that’s a logical fallacy.
+Most people see charts like the one above and immediately draw the conclusion that proof of work is terrible for the environment, but that’s a logical fallacy.
 Just because something uses a lot of energy does not mean it is bad for the environment.

 Hear me out: